kosmosghost/horrible-linux-guide/src/security/sscert/pmos.md

 # PostmarketOS

-Copy certificate, usually a .pem to:
+Copy certificate to: (MUST BE A .crt)

 ```
 /usr/local/share/ca-certificates